Theranos founder Elizabeth Holmes in court; anatomy of a fraud

 Holmes has been charged with felony conspiracy and fraud, after allegedly misleading patients, health care professionals and investors about the blood-testing technology being developed by Theranos.

+Prosecutors on Monday did not say whether they would bring more charges.

 Holmes, and former Theranos president Sunny Balwani, whom Holmes also dated, were indicted by a grand jury in June.
-Balwani is scheduled to appear in court alongside Holmes on Monday.
+Balwani appeared in court alongside Holmes on Monday.

 Once one of Silicon Valley’s most promising startups, Theranos descended into chaos over 15 years.
 Here’s an inside look at what happened: